fltk/fltk/README.Wayland.txt

 Under Ubuntu, the Wayland platform is known to work with version 20.04 (focal fossa) or more recent.

-These packages are necessary to build the FLTK library, in addition to those present in a basic Debian/Ubuntu distribution :
+These packages are necessary to build the FLTK library, in addition to those listed in section 2.1 of file README.Unix.txt :
-- g++
-- gdb
 - make
-- git
-- autoconf
-- libglu1-mesa-dev
 - libpango1.0-dev
 - libwayland-dev
 - wayland-protocols
 - libdbus-1-dev
 - libxkbcommon-dev
-- libgtk-3-dev   <== with this, windows get a GTK-style titlebar
+- libgtk-3-dev   <== highly recommended, gives windows a GTK-style titlebar
 - libglew-dev    <== necessary to use OpenGL version 3 or above
 - cmake          <== if you plan to build with CMake
 - cmake-qt-gui   <== if you plan to use the GUI of CMake

 This package is necessary to run FLTK apps under the Gnome-Wayland desktop:
-- gnome
+- gnome-core

 These packages allow to run FLTK apps under the KDE/Plasma-Wayland desktop:
 - kde-plasma-desktop